-Fixed-income trade allocations are usually determined prior to or at the same time as the placement of a trade.
-However, in those circumstances where an order is only partially filled or when a security is acquired prior to determining the allocation, the trader allocates the trade in a manner that is fair and equitable to all affected accounts.
-Such allocations are based on the specific instrument traded, the available position size, the instrument's duration, and the instrument's market sector as well as the needs of the accounts within the fixed income portfolio at the time of allocation.
+Fixed-income trade allocations are generally determined prior to or at the same time as the placement of a trade.
+However, in those circumstances where an order is only partially filled or when a security is acquired prior to determining the allocation, the fixed income trader allocates the trade in a manner that is fair and equitable to all affected accounts.
+Such allocations are based on objective criteria such as the specific instrument traded, the available position size, the instrument's duration, and the instrument's market sector as well as the needs of the accounts within the fixed income portfolio at the time of allocation.
+Under no circumstances is the performance of a holding considered when making allocation determinations.